 Youth Day Clinic

-Held on the Riviera Country Club driving range at 3:30 pm, participants will have a chance to practice their swing and hear tips from a PGA TOUR professional.
+Held on the Riviera Country Club driving range, participants will have a chance to practice their swing and hear tips from a PGA TOUR professional.
 This event is free of charge.

 Chevron STEM Zone